The Nest: Guaranteed Income Pilot

-Unconditional and unrestricted cash embodies a set of values that depart sharply from the paternalistic, stigmatizing approach the U.S. has taken toward poverty alleviation for decades.
+Unconditional and unrestricted cash reflects a set of values that departs sharply from paternalistic, stigmatizing approaches to poverty alleviation dominant in the U.S. for decades.
 Further, unconditional cash has numerous and well documented benefits for household economic stability and maternal and child health.
 Studies illustrate that the cognitive and brain development of low-income children differs from that of children in higher-income families.
 Higher family income is associated with better performance on assessments of children’s language, memory, executive function and socioemotional functioning, with corresponding associations found in the neural structure and function of brain regions that support these skills.

-Until recently, GBI was considered a fringe idea.
-Emerging evidence from various pilots in different phases and the COVID-19 pandemic have provided data and insight into what families need to thrive.
+Until recently, GI was considered a fringe idea.
+Various GI pilots and cash support programs available during the COVID-19 pandemic provide emerging data and insights into what families need to thrive.
 There is an opportunity to continue to make the case and build public and political will for broader, sustained investment in unrestricted cash for families.